Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 The OS provides various functions such as a user interface, memory management, interrupts and interrupt handling, scheduling and device driver management.

-> The Operating System hides the complexity of the hardware by providing a user interfact to the user.
+> The Operating System hides the complexity of the hardware by providing a user interface to the user.
 This can be through GUIs (graphical user interfaces) such as Windows, or through CLIs such as the Command Prompt or the Linux shell.

 ### Memory management
 #### Paging